• Skip to primary navigation

 • Mix the flour and the salt in a bowl.
 Set aside.

 • Gradually add the flour mixture to the milk mixture.
-Add more flour, if necessary and knead until you get a smooth dough.
-It’ll take about 7-10 minutes.
+Add more flour, a tablespoon at a time if necessary and knead until you get a smooth dough.
+It'll take about 7-10 minutes.

 • Lightly grease a large clean bowl with oil and place the dough in it and cover it with oil too.
 Cover the bowl with plastic wrap and keep it in the warm oven to rise for about 1 hour, or until it doubles in size.